 Whenever I make homemade English muffins I wonder why I don’t do it more often.
 It’s the holy grail of breads as far as I’m concerned and perfect for beginning bread bakers.
 The dough is easy to mix together, and they cook right on the stove.
 Then there’s a fun factor in watching them transform from blobs of dough into that unmistakable English muffin shape.
 From start to finish you can be toasting your very own English muffins in a matter of a couple of hours.
 Get the butter and jam ready, this happens fast!

-what you’ll need for homemade English muffins
+ingredients you’ll need for homemade English muffins

 - instant yeast ~ instant yeast works quickly and doesn’t have to be proofed before using.